 If there are children of the household under the age of 18 years, before granting a divorce, the court must be satisfied that proper arrangements in all the circumstances have been made for their care, or that because of the particular circumstances of the case, the divorce order should be granted even though the court is not satisfied as to the arrangements for the children.

-Applications for divorce are usually dealt with in the Federal Circuit Court and are usually listed for hearing within about 6-8 weeks of the application being filed.
-The application then needs to be personally served on the other party.
+Applications for divorce are usually dealt with in Division 2 of the Federal Circuit and Family Court of Australia (FCFCOA) and are usually listed for hearing within about 6-8 weeks of the application being filed.
+It is anticipated that the current practice of the court sitting via Microsoft Teams or if not available, by telephone, will continue.
+After filing, the application needs to be personally served on the other party.
 The Divorce is usually granted on the first hearing date, and it usually becomes final within a further one month.

 It is vital to remember that if there is an issue as to property settlement, proceedings for Property Orders must be commenced within 12 months of a Divorce Order becoming final (although in certain circumstances, an extension of time may be granted).